pgliaskovitis/confabulation-engine/README.md

 You will need to have Google SparseHash installed.

 The confabulation project has been developed primarily in QtCreator.
 Project files for QtCreator are available.
-In order to build the project independently of QtCreator you will need the qmake facility.
+In order to build the project independently of QtCreator you will need the qmake facility:

-sudo apt-get install qt4-qmake
+sudo apt-get install qt5-default

 qmake -r